palantirnet/federated-search-demo/README.md

    drush @d7 status
    ```

+## Working with content

+This version of the demo site is all about dogs.
+We use simple core content types (basic page and article) supplemented by taxonomy terms.
+The content titles are meaningful (they are all dog breeds).
+Content body is lorem ipsum text.

+We create three vocabularies in Drupal 7:

+* Age
+* Color
+* Traits

+In Drupal 8, the Color vocabulary is not present.

+Each content page is assigned to the available vocabularies.
+This setup allows our search index to provide filters by each term.

+Note that term mapping in Federated Search lets you alias terms.
+In the Drupal 7 version, the Color `Gold` is aliased to `Yellow` in the search index, so both terms appear as filters.
+Likewise, the Drupal 7 term `Affectionate` is mapped to `Loyal`, matching the term from Drupal 8, so only `Loyal` appears in the filter.
+These configurations show how disparate taxonomies can be merged in the search index.

 ## Drupal Development

 You can refresh/reset your local Drupal site at any time.
 SSH into your VM and then: